stepanataccolade/docsv2/sources/int_notifications.md

 To set up notifications via Slack or private IRC channels, you will need to configure account integrations with your credentials or keys to these services.

-Emails are always sent through our Shippable account, so you cannot customize the domain emails are sent from at this time.
-To request this enhancement, please contact [customer support](mailto:support@shippable.com)

 ## Slack notifications
 You will need to configure this integration to send notifications to Slack channel(s).
 Notifications can be sent for build status updates, lighthouse image updates, and deployment updates.